Dress Codes and Fashion in Chinese Culture

 Colors and Their Meanings

-In Chinese culture, colors hold profound symbolic meanings.
+In Chinese culture, colors carry profound symbolic meanings, often tied to traditional beliefs and customs.

-- Red: The most auspicious color, symbolizing prosperity, happiness, and luck.
-It is a staple in weddings and festive occasions.
+• Red: The most auspicious color, symbolizing prosperity, happiness, and luck.
+It is a staple in weddings, Lunar New Year celebrations, and other festive occasions.

-- Yellow: Once reserved for emperors, yellow signifies power, wealth, and authority.
+• Yellow: Historically reserved for emperors, yellow signifies power, wealth, and authority.

-- Black and White: Black is associated with water and neutrality, while white often symbolizes mourning and purity.
+• Black and White: Black is associated with water and neutrality, while white often symbolizes mourning and purity.
+However, in modern contexts, white is also used in weddings and fashion.

 Patterns and Embroidery